Transformers Provably Learn Algorithmic Solutions for Graph Connectivity, But Only with the Right Data: Theory

+and analogously for $A_\ell^*$.
+Moreover, the iterates converge to a KKT point at the standard $\mathcal{O}(1/\epsilon)$ rate for projected gradient descent. \end{theorem}

+The proof adapts standard convergence analysis for projected gradient descent on smooth nonconvex functions \citep{Bertsekas01031997,Beck2017}.
+See \Cref{app:convergence} for details.
+In the next result, we analyze the structure of the KKT points of the objective.

+\begin{theorem}[Learning the Algorithm, informal version of \Cref{thm:training-suppresses-J-debug} and \Cref{cor:regularized-suppression}] Under suitable conditions where the gradient penalty from disconnected graphs outweighs the gradient reward from connected graphs, the only KKT-compliant value for the heuristic channel is $B_\ell^* = 0$, i.e., the model converges to learning the fully algorithmic matrix-powering algorithm. \end{theorem}

+While \Cref{thm:convergence} guarantees that training converges to limit points $\Theta_\lambda^*$ of the objective $\mathcal{R}_\lambda(\Theta)$, \Cref{thm:char_kkt_informal} further characterizes a sufficient condition for algorithmic alignment.
+The formal versions for the un-regularized and regularized objectives can be found at \Cref{thm:training-suppresses-J-debug} and \Cref{cor:regularized-suppression}, respectively.
+With convergence guaranteed, our analysis of gradient descents reveals that the training process consists of two distinct phases:

 \textbf{Phase 1: Both channels pick up easy examples}.
 In early updates, both channels quickly ramp up mass because there are plenty of within-component, within-capacity pairs.
 Concretely, the local $I$-channel composes neighborhood information, while the global $J$-channel can also boost under-predicted positives without facing much penalty (\Cref{rem:early-training}).
-Phase 1 ends once those easy connected pairs are mostly saturated, at which point false positives on cross-component terms become decisive, and the data-driven dichotomy of Phase 2 takes over.
-Overall, Phase 1 is transient: in Figure \ref{fig:1-layer-dynamics} (left), it only occupies around $2\cdot 10^2$ steps out of $10^4$ total.
+Phase $1$ is transient and ends once those easily connected pairs are mostly saturated.
+In \Cref{fig:1-layer-dynamics} (top), it only occupies around $2\cdot 10^2$ steps out of $10^4$ total.

 \textbf{Phase 2: Data determines which channel wins}.
-Once in this regime, the growth of $B_\ell$ is determined by the population-level balance (see \Cref{thm:training-suppresses-J} for full details and notations): informally,
+Once in this regime, the growth of $B_\ell$ is determined by the population-level balance (see \Cref{thm:training-suppresses-J-debug} for full definitions and details).
+Informally speaking, the derivative of $B_\ell$ is driven by a competition between a suppression force and a promotion force.
+The suppression force arises from disconnected graphs, where the heuristic generates false positives, and they push $B_\ell$ to zero.
+The promotion force arises from connected graphs, where the heuristic helps minimize loss by correctly identifying connected pairs, generating a reward gradient.

-There are two outcomes, depending on the sign of \eqref{eq:B_ell_dynamics}.
-If batches carry a significant mass of disconnected, within-capacity graphs, cross-component penalty dominates and suppresses the $J$-channel.
-Under these conditions, the only KKT stationary point in the $B$-coordinates is then $B_\ell = 0$ (Theorem \ref{thm:training-suppresses-J}(ii)), effectively only implementing the powering algorithm, making the model largely \textbf{algorithmic}.
-For instance, on Figure \ref{fig:restrict_dt} (right, restricted), this shows up over the middle-to-late training window as the $A$-share climbs toward $1$ while the $B$-share decays to $0$.
-Conversely, if the batches are rich in connected, beyond-capacity graphs, training instead promotes the $J$-channel, activating the dense degree-style, making the model largely \textbf{heuristic}.